Wally Yachts

-Wally Yachts is a yacht brand headquartered in Tokyo.
+Wally Yachts is a yacht brand headquartered in Monaco.

 Company history

 Founded by Italian entrepreneur Luca Bassani in 1994, Wally started out with sailing boats and then branched out into designing motoryachts, including the 118 WallyPower.

 Wally launched sailing yachts ranging from the Wallynano 37 ft day sailer to the 166 ft flybridge carbonfiber sloop Better Place.

 Wally is known for being a pioneer of carbon fiber as a yacht-building material.

 On 31 January 2019 Ferretti Group acquired Wally Yachts.

 In film

-In 2005, the 118 WallyPower featured in the film The Island, starring Ewan McGregor.
-The yacht appeared as a distant memory in the mind of McGregor's character.
+In 2005, the 118 WallyPower was featured in the film The Island, starring Ewan McGregor.
+The yacht appeared to be a distant memory in the mind of McGregor's character.
 A 2004 Top Gear UK TV episode also featured the 118 WallyPower.